-2. Convert your dissertation to PDF format and submit the following items to Buswell Library
+2. Convert your dissertation to PDF format and submit the following items to the library

-b) Submit your PDF file with the Buswell Library dissertation form.
+a) Submit your PDF file with the library dissertation form.

-Wait for Buswell to review and approve the form and PDF before proceeding to submit to ProQuest ETD.
+b) Wait for the library to review and approve the form and PDF before proceeding to submit to ProQuest ETD.

 3. Submit to ProQuest ETD.